hawk/lux/doc/lux.md

 In order to be able to perform post mortem analysis some side effects needs to be kept.
 But ensure that these do not affect subsequent test cases.
-A good praxis is to copy logs, and what not, to the directory named in the environment variable `LUX_EXTRA_LOGS`.
+A god praxis is to copy logs, and what not, to the directory named in the environment variable `LUX_EXTRA_LOGS`.
 Each test case gets its unique directory path in the variable.
 Your script needs to create the directory if it is needed.
 The extra logs are kept among the other